luizarrudaz/arrudaz/README.md

 - 👋 Hi, I’m @arrudaz
-- 👀 I’m interested in Java ☕
+- 👀 I’m interested in Java ☕ and C Sharp C#
 - 🌱 I’m currently learning I.T in Senac SP(Brazil).
 - 💞️ I'm looking to collaborate on small projects.
 - 📫 How to reach me?
 For here!